 This structured pipeline ensures that each ORN road element is correctly modeled according to ISO 5087-3, respecting semantic constraints and spatial relationships.

-Custom Classes and Properties
+CDT Classes and Properties

-The following custom classes and properties were introduced as part of the City Digital Twin project to extend the ISO/IEC 5087 ontologies.
+The following classes and properties are introduced as part of the City Digital Twin ontology, to extend the ISO/IEC 5087 ontologies.